Crossroads (1955 TV series)

 Crossroads is an American television anthology series based on the activities of clergy from different denominations.
 It aired from October 7, 1955, to September 27, 1957, on ABC.
 The show was retitled The Way of Life for syndication.

 Story technical advisers were credited as Fr.
 George Barry Ford, USN Captain Maurice M. Witherspoon Presbyterian Minister, Vice-President of the Military Chaplains Association and Rabbi William Franklin Rosenblum.
 The entire series is preserved at the UCLA Film and Television Archive in Los Angeles, California.

 Overview

 All of the series' episodes dramatized clergymen's experiences, including personal and professional problems that they encountered.
 Many faiths were represented over the course of the series.
 The episodes, which often had deep spiritual themes, were usually set in the 1950s, but some were framed for an earlier era.

 Chevrolet sponsored Crossroads.
-Bernard L. Schubert was the producer-packager, and Harry Joe Brown was the series maker.
+Bernard L. Schubert was the producer-packager, and Harry Joe Brown was the series' originator.
 Episodes were filmed at Samuel Goldwyn Studios.